Homeschooling high school can be stressful. Here’s how to create a simple plan for homeschooling the high school years through graduation.

 1 – Determine graduation requirements for your state (or the college your child most wants to go to.)

-During my child’s 8th grade year, I get on the internet and look up the graduation requirements for the state we currently live in.
+Sometime during each child’s 8th grade year, I get on the internet and look up the graduation requirements for the state we currently live in.
 That helps me to plot a course through their high school years.

 However, with both of my graduates, we moved part way through their high school years.
 Because of this, I chose to use the requirements of the state they graduated in – even if that meant adding an extra class to meet a requirement we did not have in the previous state.
 An example of this was the Economics course my son was required to take that was not required in the state he began homeschooling high school in.